kebireri/kebireri/README.md

-## Hi, I'm Kevwe
+## Hello! 👋

 I'm a **cloud technology enthusiast**.
-I recently made a bold decision to pursue a future in **cloud technology**, and I'm documenting my journey: learning, building, and sharing my growth.
+I recently made a bold decision to pursue a career in **cloud technology**, and I'm documenting my journey: learning, building, and sharing my growth.

 ---